-predictive modeling, minimum bias, credibility, ratemaking, generalized linear models
+Keywords: predictive modeling, minimum bias, credibility, ratemaking, generalized linear models

-1. Introduction
+1. INTRODUCTION

-As predictive models that relate losses (pure premiums, claim counts, average severity, etc.) to explanatory risk characteristics become ever more commonplace, some of the practical problems that frequently emerge include the following:
+As predictive models that relate losses (pure premiums, claim counts, and/or average severity, etc.) to explanatory risk characteristics become ever more commonplace, some of the practical problems that frequently emerge include:

 - Models often use complex techniques that are effectively "black boxes" without a lucid conceptual basis. - Models may require very detailed parametric or distributional assumptions.
-Invalid assumptions may result in biased parameters. - A highly frequentist approach, usually involving maximum likelihood estimation (MLE), can lead to overfitting sparsely populated data bins.
+Invalid assumptions may result in biased parameters. - A highly Frequentist approach, usually involving Maximum Likelihood Estimation (MLE), can lead to overfitting sparsely populated data bins.

-Some long-standing methods can be combined to overcome these problems:
+Some longstanding methods can be combined to overcome these problems:

-- Minimum bias iterative fitting of parameters is simple, long-standing in practice, and nonparametric in specification. - Credibility methods are similarly simple and longstanding; moreover, credibility directly solves the sparse bin problem.
+- Minimum Bias Iterative fitting of parameters is simple, longstanding in practice, and nonparametric in specification. - Credibility methods are similarly simple and longstanding.
+Credibility directly solves the sparse bin problem.

-Most important, properly done predictive testing, in contrast with testing model assumptions, makes highly detailed model specification generally unnecessary.
+Most importantly, properly done predictive testing, in contrast with testing model assumptions, makes highly detailed model specification generally unnecessary.

-1.1.
-Research context
+1.1 Research Context

-The minimum bias criteria and iterative solution methodology were introduced by Bailey (1963) and Bailey and Simon (1960).
-Brown (1988) substituted the minimum bias criteria with MLE of generalized linear models (GLMs), an approach further explored by Mildenhall (1999).
-Venter (1990) further discussed credibility issues related to minimum bias methods.
-The basic contemporary reference on credibility methods is Klugman, Panjer, and Willmot (2012).
-Nelder and Verrall (1997) and Klinker (2001) discuss incorporating random effects into GLM to implement credibility adjustments.
-Brosius and Feldblum (2003) provide a modern practical guide to minimum bias methods, and Anderson et al. (2007) offer a similar practical guide to GLM.
-Fu and Wu (2007) demonstrate that a generalized weighting adjustment of minimum bias iteration equations could be used to produce the same numerical estimates as an MLE-estimated GLM with a likelihood function other than Poisson.
-Note that this paper will use only the standard weighting of multiplicative minimum bias iteration equations.
-A demonstration of predictive model fitting and testing can be found in Evans and Dean (2014), particularly the predictive testing methods that will be used in this paper.
-"Gibbs sampling" is a term we will use for Markov chain Monte Carlo (MCMC) methods as they are implemented using Gibbs sampling software, such as BUGS (Bayesian Inference Using Gibbs Sampling), WinBUGS, or JAGS (Just Another Gibbs Sampler).
-Scollnik (1996) introduced MCMC.
-Particularly relevant to this paper is the recent book on predictive modeling for actuaries by Frees, Derrig, and Meyers (2014), which contains very detailed information on GLM, particularly incorporating Gibbs sampling.
-This paper represents, in a certain sense, an opposite perspective from that of Frees, Derrig, and Meyers (2014) and of Scollnik (1996), by emphasizing very simple models combined with rigorous predictive testing, as described in Evans and Dean (2014).
-Some more information about the research context of this paper is included in Appendix C.
+The minimum bias criteria and iterative solution methodology were introduced by Bailey and Simon in [2] and [3].
+Brown in [5] substituted the minimum bias criteria with MLE of Generalized Linear Models (GLM), an approach further explored by Mildenhall in [10].
+Venter in [13] further discusses credibility issues related to minimum bias methods.
+The basic contemporary reference on credibility methods is Klugman, S., et al. [9].
+Nelder and Verrall in [11] and Klinker in [8] discuss incorporating random effects into GLM to implement credibility adjustments.
+Brosius and Feldblum provide a modern practical guide to Minimum Bias Methods in [4].
+A similar practical guide to GLM is provided by Anderson, et al. in [1].
+A demonstration of predictive model fitting and testing can be found in Evans and Dean [6], particularly the predictive testing methods that will be used in this paper.
+"Gibbs Sampling" is a term we will use for Markov Chain Monte Carlo (MCMC) methods, as these are implemented using Gibbs Sampling software, such BUGS, WinBUGS, or JAGS.
+Scollnik in [12] introduces MCMC.
+Particularly relevant to this paper is the recent book on predictive modeling for actuaries Frees, E., et al. [7].
+This book contains very detailed information on GLM, particularly incorporating credibility through Gibbs Sampling.
+This paper represents in a certain sense an opposite perspective from [7] and [12], by emphasizing very simple models combined with rigorous predictive testing as described in [6].

-1.2.
-Outline
+1.2 Outline

-The remaining sections of this paper are as follows:
+The remaining sections of this paper are:

-- 2. Predictive performance as the modeling objective - 3.
-Multiplicative minimum bias iteration - 4.
-Incorporating credibility - 5.
-Anchoring and iteration blending for practical iterative convergence - 6.
-Testing of individual explanatory variables - 7.
-Empirical case study
+- 2. Predictive Performance as the Modeling Objective - 3.
+Multiplicative Minimum Bias Iteration - 4.
+Incorporating Credibility - 5.
+Anchoring And Iteration Blending For Practical Iterative Convergence - 6.
+Testing of Individual Explanatory Variables - 7.
+Empirical Case Study - 8.
+Summary Discussion - Appendix A. Details of Empirical Case Study

-8. Summary discussion